P. J. van Lill

 Pieter-Jan van Lill (born 4 December 1983 in Keetmanshoop, South West Africa, now Namibia) is a Namibian rugby union player.
 Van Lill was on the Namibian squads for the 2011, 2015 and 2019 Rugby World Cup.

 He started his French rugby career with Dax in July 2014 where he stayed for 1 season and played 21 games for the Landes team.

-van Lill joined Aviron Bayonnais in 2015 where he played 99 games during his 5 season at Bayonne.
+van Lill joined Aviron Bayonnais in 2015 where he played 99 games during his 5 seasons at Bayonne.